Table of Contents

 a) Convince them

 If you are interested in a lower-level position in a different industry or function, the best way to convince the recruiter is to justify your application in the cover letter.
 Highlight relevant experience and focus on the soft skills required for the job.
-We recommend going through their website and the job description thoroughly and incorporating specific phrases and examples to demonstrate your interest and commitment towards the target employer and role.
+We recommend going through their website and the job description thoroughly and incorporating specific phrases and examples to demonstrate your interest and commitment to the target employer and role.

 b) Look for the right opportunities